AL333Z/ReactiveApplication/implementations/future_and_promises.md

 # Future and Promises

+The appendix about Functional Programming introduced the main patterns and principles that help when dealing with computations that imply some effects.
+Moving a step forward, we can consider also the latency as an effect.

-The chapter about Functional Programming ended with a section that introduced a possible classification of the essential effects in programming.
+The following table represents a possible classification of the effects in programming.

 | | One | Many |
 | -- | -- | -- |